facetoe/terminote2/README.md

 ##What is it?
-Terminote is a simple note program for the terminal written in C. You can pipe data to it, insert a note and search notes among other things.
+Terminote is a simple note program for the terminal written in C. You can pipe data to it, insert and search notes among other things.
 It also has an interactive mode for managing your notes.

+##Usage:

+There are a few ways to input data into terminote.
+You can pipe data to it:

+`⇒ ls /usr/bin | ./terminote2`

+copy text from the clipboard (requires xclip):

+`⇒ ./terminote2 -c`

+or add text from the command line:

+`⇒ ./terminote2 -a "I must remember this important thing"`

+When you want to view a note, you can read it in a nano-like Ncurses interface by running terminote with no options.
+Or, if you want to read the note from the shell, you have a few options.

+You can "pop" the last note with the `-P` flag.
+This prints the last note and then deletes it:

+    ⇒ ./terminote2 -P
+    Note Number: 3
+    Path: /home/facetoe/git/terminote2/Debug
+    Time: Sun Jul 21 15:39:27 2013
+    Message:
+    I must remember this important thing

+If you want to keep the note, you can use the `-p` flag to print the note without deleting it.
+In terminote, all uppercase flags are destructive, while the lower case ones are not.

+If you want to print a specific note, you can use the `-n` or `-N` flag with the note number:

+    ⇒ ./terminote2 -n 3
+    Note Number: 3
+    Path: /home/facetoe/git/terminote2/Debug
+    Time: Sun Jul 21 15:53:01 2013
+    Message:
+    This is note number 3

+Terminote also supports a couple of methods for searching stored notes.
+You can print all notes that contain a substring with the `-f` flag:

+    ⇒ ./terminote2 -f debugging
+    Note Number: 2
+    Path: /home/facetoe/git/terminote2/Debug
+    Time: Sun Jul 21 16:00:46 2013
+    Message:
+    If debugging is the process of removing software bugs, then programming must be the process of putting them in.

+Or you can "grep" the stored notes with the `-g` flag, printing each line where the string occurs along with the note and line number:

+    ⇒ ./terminote2 -g debug
+    Msg: 1: Line 827: isdv4-serial-debugger
+    Msg: 1: Line 862: jsadebugd
+    Msg: 1: Line 878: kdebugdialog
+    Msg: 1: Line 911: kubuntu-debug-installer
+    Msg: 2: Line 1: If debugging is the process of removing software bugs, then programming must be the process of putting them in.

 ##How do I install it?